adrianhelllo/tetris/README.md

  - **Board Clearing not working**:
       - In some rare cases, board clearances may not work.
 Please let me know about any OSs on which this happens.
 Supported OS: Windows, macOS, major Linux distros.
  - **Terminal version**:
       - Your text editor's / IDE's terminal has to support 24-bit TrueColor for the color schemes to work.
+Most modern consoles, such as VSCode, support this feature.

 ## Please let me know about any issues you experience during use.
 I would greatly appreciate it.